jhbed/solar-system-renderer/README.md

 # Solar System Renderer

-This project is a work in Progress and is being developed by Jake Bedard and Jon Bedard (Jon doesn't have a Github).
+This project is a work in Progress and is being developed by Jake Bedard and [Jon Bedard](https://github.com/bedardjo/).

 ## Features
  - A tool for rendering realistic 3D video animations of the solar system